Prostate biopsy results: PIN and ASAP

 We don't know what causes PIN, but we do know that the chance of finding it increases as you get older.

 Although PIN is not prostate cancer, many men with prostate cancer do have some PIN as well.
-But most men with PIN don’t have prostate cancer and won’t go on to develop prostate cancer that needs treating.
+It is also possible to find PIN in a biopsy sample without finding prostate cancer.

 What is ASAP?